One of the most common questions I hear when it comes to meditation is: “How long should I meditate?”

 If you’re like me and you live a goal-driven lifestyle, then it can be hard trying to achieve multiple dreams at once.

 By meditating, you can increase your focus on certain tasks.
-Meditation teaches you the value and merits in taking your time.
+Meditation teaches you the value and merits of taking your time.

 It allows you to put your attention on one task rather than being tempted to multitask ineffectively.